 Skadi would have to wait to have children until after the relationship failed (which did not take long, much like most mass produced shoes today) and she gave Njord the boot.

-What did you think of today’s vase story?
-And what do you think about our latest addition to the Alchemist’s Studio, ‘Njord’s Fjord’?
+What did you think of this vase story?
+And what do you think about ‘Njord’s Fjord’?

 Please let us know in the comments below – and have an amazing day!